clungu/clungu.github.io/_posts/2020-03-14-Building_an_AI_mechanical_nose.md

 > Since most real-life objects interact with these sensors in their own distinct way, is it possible that we can use the eNose to detect various classes of objects?

-To be more specific, there's a great need in our company to know what one is eating at all times so we set out to build a system that can smell and distinguish between three types of objects:
+To be more specific, can we distinguish between these objects:
 * tea
 * ice-cream
 * coffee